Nick Allgeyer

-Nick Allgeyer (born February 3, 1996) is an American professional baseball pitcher for the Toronto Blue Jays organization.
+Nicholas Joseph Allgeyer (born February 3, 1996) is an American former professional baseball pitcher.
+He played in one game in Major League Baseball (MLB) for the Toronto Blue Jays.

 Career

 Amateur career

 Allgeyer attended St. John Vianney High School in Missouri where he played baseball and ice hockey.
 In 2014, he was named the Metro Catholic co-player of the year.
 As a hockey player, he led his team in goals as a senior.

 Allgeyer played college baseball for the Iowa Hawkeyes.
 On October 11, 2016, he underwent Tommy John surgery and missed the 2017 season.
 Iowa's baseball team was chosen to represent the United States at the 2017 Summer Universiade in Taipei.
 Allgeyer pitched in relief for Iowa en route to a silver medal.

 Professional career

+Toronto Blue Jays

 Allgeyer was drafted out of Iowa by the Toronto Blue Jays in the 12th round of the 2018 Major League Baseball draft, receiving a signing bonus of $125,000.
 He was assigned to the Low-A Vancouver Canadians, where he spent the remainder of the season and posted a 2.73 earned run average (ERA) in 15 games.
 In 2019, Allgeyer played for the High-A Dunedin Blue Jays, pitching to a 3.95 ERA over 23 games and totaling 1181/3 innings.
 He was named a Florida State League mid-season all-star as well as a MiLB.com organization all star for the 2019 campaign.
 Allgeyer did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 On May 15, 2021, Allgeyer was selected to the 40-man roster and promoted to the major leagues for the first time.
 He was optioned down to Triple-A on May 17 without making an appearance.
 On July 2, Allgeyer was recalled to the active roster and made his major league debut with a perfect ninth inning against the Tampa Bay Rays.
 Allgeyer was designated for assignment by Toronto on July 18.
 Allgeyer was sent outright to the Triple-A Buffalo Bisons on July 27.
+He finished the year with a 5.34 ERA and 5–5 record across 22 appearances for Buffalo.

+Allgeyer spent the entire 2022 season with Buffalo, pitching in 35 games (and starting 15) and posting a 6–6 record and 5.44 ERA with 95 strikeouts in 101.0 innings pitched.